Refugee & Asylee Volunteer Program

 While it is important that you help your refugee family with the skills listed above, your main job is to provide friendship to these new community members!
 We view this program as a cultural exchange, and the relationship you build with your family will be mutually beneficial.

-Due to the increase interest in volunteering with refugees and a lower number of refugees being permitted into the country, there may be a wait list to volunteer.
 The first step to volunteering is attending one of our Refugee 101/Orientation classes.
 Click here to find a class near you.

 If you are interested in exploring different avenues for supporting and assisting refugees, we offer a variety of ways that you can utilize your time as a volunteer: